SystemRage/py-kms/wiki/Manual.md

 machine count of client machines.
 Once KMS server meets minimum threshold, KMS clients will activate regardless of CMID being unique for a subset of specific machines or not.

     -n or --name <MACHINENAME>
-: Use this flag to manually specify an ASCII _MACHINENAME_ to use.
+> Use this flag to manually specify an ASCII _MACHINENAME_ to use.
 If no _MACHINENAME_ is specified a random one will be generated.

     -y or --async-msg
-: Prints pretty / logging messages asynchronously.
+> Prints pretty / logging messages asynchronously.
 Desactivated by default.

     -V or --loglevel <{CRITICAL, ERROR, WARNING, INFO, DEBUG, MINI}>
-: Use this flag to set a logging loglevel.
+> Use this flag to set a logging loglevel.
 The default is _ERROR_.

     -F or --logfile <LOGFILE>
-: Create a _LOGFILE.log_ logging file.
+> Creates a _LOGFILE.log_ logging file.
 The default is named _pykms_logclient.log_.
 You can enable same _pykms_Server.py_ suboptions of ```-F```.

     -S or --logsize <MAXSIZE>
-: Use this flag to set a maximum size (in MB) to the output log file.
+> Use this flag to set a maximum size (in MB) to the output log file.
 Desactivated by default.

 ## Activation Procedure
 Briefly the product asks for a key during installation, so it needs to enter the GVLK.
 Then user can set connection parameters, while KMS server must already be running on server machine.
 Finally with specific commands activation occurs automatically and can be extended later every time for another 180 (or 45) days.